Let's play “Word Association.” When I say Vatican City, what's the first thing you think of? Does it have something to do with Catholicism?

 - Admission: Included with Vatican Museum ticket.

 We are so glad we were able to take this tour.
-It was the highlight of our entire Vatican experience.
-And that's saying a lot.
+It was the highlight of our entire day in the Eternal City – and that's saying a lot!

 - Visitors must be over 15 years old – no exceptions.

 - The guided tour lasts about 1½ hours.